Anderson 100 Series Reviews

 Good Quality Window

 I must say I have been impressed with the Anderson 100 window.
-These are composite windows made from wood and vinyl which Anderson calls Fibrex.
-They use recycled wood.
-The A100 is an upgrade window, which is cheaper than fiberglass and wood, but with the same overall performance.
+Specifically, these are composite windows made from wood and vinyl which Anderson calls Fibrex.
+Also, they use recycled wood.
+Further, the A100 is an upgrade window, which is cheaper than fiberglass and wood, but with the same overall performance.

 Tony - Installer - 2012